dlite-tools/github-deployments-dashboard/README.md

 - `local.env` file with the environment variables.
 There is a template file [template.env](template.env) with the required variables.
 - `settings.json` file with the dashboard settings.
 There is a template file [settings.template.json](settings.template.json) with the required structure.

-#### Using Poetry
+#### Using uv

-Make sure that the Poetry virtual environment is installed.
-If it's not, you can install it with `make install` or `poetry install --no-root`.
+Make sure that the uv virtual environment is installed.
+If it's not, you can install it with `make install` or `uv sync --no-install-project`.

 To run the dashboard, you can use the command **`make dashboard`**.